emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

-Now, in order to translate this file to plain Javascript we need to add an additional entry in `rollup.config.js`.
+Now, in order to transpile this file to plain Javascript we need to add an additional entry in `rollup.config.js`.
 It should look like this:

 ```javascript
   {